List of DC Comics characters: N: Jay Nakamura

-Jay Nakamura is a character appearing in American comic books published by DC Comics.

-Jay Nakamura is the boyfriend of Jon Kent.
+Jay Nakamura is a love interest of Jon Kent.
 He first appears in Superman: Son of Kal-El issue 2.
 He first appears at Jon Kent's attempted first day of college and later seeks out Jon as Superman for help.
 He reveals that be is a refugee from Gamorra, and is the son of Sara Nakamura, the former president of Gamorra.
 He shares that due to being the child of the former president, he was targeted by the new one, Henry Bendix.
-He was kidnapped and experimented on, leading to metahuman abilities.

-He is the person behind the Truth, a news network aiming to expose the truth of President Henry Bendix.
-Furthermore, he operates as the superhero Gossamer, utilizing a Legion flight ring and his metahuman ability of intangibility.
+He was kidnapped and experimented on, leading to him gaining the metahuman ability of intangibility.
+Jay operates as the superhero Gossamer and the leader of the Truth, a news network aiming to expose Henry Bendix's actions.

-In Suicide Squad: Dream Team, a series that takes place prior to the Absolute Power event, Jay's mother was killed, in part due to the actions of Nia Nal, who operates as the hero Dreamer and was previously friends with Jay, acting on behalf of Amanda Waller.
+In the series Suicide Squad: Dream Team, Jay's mother is killed, in part due to the actions of Nia Nal, who operates as the hero Dreamer and was previously friends with Jay, acting on behalf of Amanda Waller.

 Jay Nakamura and Jon Kent star alongside Nia Nal, Black Alice, Catman, and Deadshot in the 2025 miniseries Secret Six, part of the DC All In relaunch, where they join the eponymous team.
-In the series Jay discovers that the United States was responsible for the murder of his mother and the subsequent hostile takeover of Gamorra.
-The United States is also revealed to have known of Henry Bendix's experimentations, and implied to have maybe even put him into power.
-He clashes with Jon over his desire to avenge his devastated home country and this leads to the two breaking up.
+In the series, Jay discovers that the United States was responsible for the murder of his mother and the subsequent hostile takeover of Gamorra.
+The United States is also revealed to have known of Henry Bendix's experimentations, and implied to have assisted in his rise to power.
+Jay clashes with Jon over his desire to avenge his devastated home country, leading to the two breaking up.

+Nam-Ek

+Nam-Ek is a Kryptonian who illegally killed two beasts called Rondors to develop an elixir for immortality.
+While it worked, Nam-Ek was transformed into a Rondor-like monster as a side effect.

+After drifting in outer space after Kypton exploded, he was picked up by a space pirate named Amalak who had a disdain for Kryptonians.
+Arriving on Earth, he attempted to warn Superman of Amalak's plot.
+After thwarting Amalak's plague and using Nam-Ek's horn to cure the plague, Superman and Supergirl sentenced Nam-Ek to the Phantom Zone.